 About the Show

 Spotlight: Pete brings a positive vibe and Midwestern charm to every show, making him a favorite at comedy clubs across the country.
 He has gotten standing ovations on "The Tonight Show," he's a familiar face on panel shows and everyone from Comedy Central to TruTV has showcased his talent.
-These shows are his DC Improv headlining debut!
+These shows are his second headlining appearance at the DC Improv.

 About the Comics